Government of Quebec: Lieutenant governor

-Constitutional role

 In Canada, lieutenant governor is appointed by the governor general, on the advice of the prime minister of Canada.
 Thus, it is typically the lieutenant governor whom the premier and ministers advise, in exercising much of the royal prerogative.

 While the advice of the premier and Executive Council is typically binding on the lieutenant governor, there are occasions when the lieutenant governor has refused advice.
 This usually occurs if the premier does not clearly command the confidence of the elected National Assembly.

-Ceremonial role

-The lieutenant governor is tasked with a number of governmental duties.
-Not among them, though, is delivering the Throne Speech, which sets the lieutenant governor of Quebec apart from the other Canadian viceroys.
-(Instead, new sessions begin with the Opening Speech by the premier.)
-The lieutenant governor is also expected to undertake various ceremonial roles.
-For instance, upon installation, the lieutenant governor automatically becomes a Knight or Dame of Justice and the Vice-Prior in Quebec of the Most Venerable Order of the Hospital of Saint John of Jerusalem.
-The lieutenant governor presents numerous other provincial honours and decorations and various awards that are named for and presented by the lieutenant governor, which were reinstated in 2000 by Lieutenant Governor Lise Thibault.
-These honours are presented at official ceremonies, which count among hundreds of other engagements the lieutenant governor takes part in each year, either as host or guest of honour; in 2006, the lieutenant governor of Quebec undertook 400 engagements and 200 in 2007.